databrickslabs/migrate/README.md

 ### Export / Import of Secrets
 This will export secret to allow migration of secrets to a new workspace.
-There is a limit to the size of the secret value which will print a error if this fails.
+There is a limit to the size of the secret value which will print an error if this fails.
 ```bash
 # to export you must use a cluster
 python export_db.py --profile SRC --secrets --cluster-name "my_cluster"